 - Detached Barn With Scope For Development

+A splendid cottage property retaining many original features combined with modern home comforts, providing an extremely well loved 3 bedroom cottage with large garden, plenty of parking and a detached two storey barn.
 This fantastic characterful property was originally built in late 15th to early 16th Century and was the original farmstead in the hamlet of Field Broughton.
 Extended through the century's Well Bank Farm is now a splendid family residence of immense charm and character with many retained features throughout including beamed ceilings and stone flag floors combined with more modern home comforts providing an extremely well loved family home with the accommodation being flexible to suit a buyers needs.
 The well proportioned accommodation briefly comprises entrance vestibule, dining room, sitting room, garden/sun room, breakfast kitchen, utility room and a cloakroom to the ground floor with a dual aspect master bedroom with en-suite, two double bedrooms, family bathroom and a study/occasional bedroom to the first floor.

 Externally Well Bank Farm has delightful and larger than expected south facing landscaped gardens with a patio seating area and lawns with borders established with mature shrubs and trees.
 Opposite the property is a detached two storey barn which is of traditional construction and we are advised that planning permission for conversion of the barn to a single dwelling was granted in 1988.
 LDNPA Ref No. 87/6056.
 There is also ample off road parking for half a dozen cars to the front of the barn.